IvanDLar/MOVU-Docs/Modules/CR_CarRetailers/Delivery.md

 ### Frontend demo

-- The functionality mentiones above will also be included as a part of a demo te NDS
+- The functionality mentioned above will also be included as a part of a demo to NDS

 ### Infrastructure/architecture diagram